Google 4.8 ★★★★★

 Disney's Vero Beach ResortFlorida

-This means if you purchase a Beach Club Villas contract on the resale market today, you can use those points at Beach Club, BoardWalk, Grand Floridian, Polynesian, Aulani, Grand Californian, and any other legacy resort.
-But you can't use them at Riviera, even if availability exists at the 7-month mark.
+If you purchase a Beach Club Villas contract on the resale market today, you can use those points at Beach Club, BoardWalk, Grand Floridian, Polynesian, Aulani, Grand Californian, and the rest of the 14 legacy resorts.
+You cannot use those points at Riviera, Disneyland Hotel, or Fort Wilderness, even if room availability exists and the 7-month window is open.

-Important: Restricted Resort Resale = Home Resort Only
+Restricted Resort Resale = That Resort Only

-A resale contract purchased at Disney's Riviera Resort can only book stays at Riviera.
-Those points can't be used at any of the 14 legacy resorts, Disneyland Hotel, or Fort Wilderness, not even at the 7-month window.
+If you purchase a resale contract at Disney's Riviera Resort, those points can only be used at Riviera.
+They cannot be used at any of the 14 legacy resorts, even at the 7-month window.
+The same applies to resale contracts at Disneyland Hotel and Fort Wilderness.

 This is fundamentally different from purchasing at a legacy resort.
-When you purchase at Beach Club, for example, you get 11-month priority at Beach Club but can still book at 13 other legacy resorts at the 7-month mark.
-When you purchase at Riviera on the resale market, you get 11-month priority at Riviera and that's it.
+When you purchase a Beach Club Villas contract on the resale market, you get 11-month priority at Beach Club and 7-month access to 13 other legacy resorts.
+When you purchase a Riviera contract on the resale market, you get 11-month priority at Riviera and zero access to any other DVC resort.

-Quick Comparison: What Each Contract Type Can Book
+Side-by-Side Comparison: What Each Contract Type Can Book

-Contract Type 14 Legacy Resorts?
-Riviera?
-Disneyland Hotel?
-Fort Wilderness?
+Contract Type 14 Legacy Resorts Riviera Disneyland Hotel Fort Wilderness

-Pre-2019 Resale
+Pre-2019 Resale (any resort)

 Riviera Resale